 Next step

-If a software development subscription sounds like a fit for your current stage, the full scope, pricing, and what is included at each tier is at custom web application development.
+If a software development subscription sounds like a fit for the current stage, the full scope, pricing, and what is included at each tier is at custom web application development.

-If you are still deciding between a subscription, a full-time hire, or a project, reach out with a short description of what you need and I will give you an honest recommendation — including when the answer is a full-time hire sooner than you expect.
+If you are still deciding between a subscription, a full-time hire, or a project, the contact page is the place to start.
+Get a quote in 60s and I will give you an honest read, including when the answer is a full-time hire sooner than you expect.